 In this example, a module doesn't support use in a popup window.
 So it throws an exception (any exception would do), in this case an InternalError instance.
 YetaWF displays this appropriately in the location of the module or as a popup.

 YetaWF's main objective was always to satisfy the requirements of Softel vdm, Inc.'s websites and other websites provided to its customers.

-YetaWF implements its own data provider for SQL and does not use Entity Framework.
-Tables are automatically created based on data models for new packages and are automatically updated when a new package version is found (debug, non-deployed builds only).
+YetaWF implements its own data providers for SQL and PostgreSQL.
+It does not use Entity Framework.
+Tables and stored procedures are automatically created based on data models for new packages and are automatically updated when a new package version is found (debug, non-deployed builds only).

-YetaWF can also be used without SQL and all data is stored in files.
+YetaWF can also be used without database server and all data is stored in files.
 This is intended for small sites only, but can be used very efficiently, particularly if static pages are also used.